nicholas-fong/TAPO-camera-motion-detect-and-record/Person/CREATE_YOLO.md

 nano requirements.txt
 ```

-Paste the following lines, delete other useless lines (packages):
+Paste the following lines, do not include any other packages, they crash with each other:

 ```
 # YOLOv5 requirements